 FacilitateDatabase Optimizers: in some databases can be partitioning and indexing which are considered by database optimizers.
 Also, some databases, in which more than one materialized view has been applied to a table, the database optimizer will consider all the associated materialized views when optimizing queries.

 Reduced Network Workloads: by the use of database replication and/or mass deployment techniques to materialized views, they can be distributed to more local proximity to the consumers, thereby, reducing the data volume across the network and provided business continuation/disaster recovery capabilities, should the primary site become temporarily unavailable.

 Precalculation and/or Preaggregation: Performing calculation and aggregation of information upon creation of a materialized view, eliminates the need to perform these functions on an on-demand basis as various consumers submit requests.

 Data Subsets: by applying filters to eliminate unnecessary data (e.g. history data no longer in common reporting use) or unnecessary data attributes (e.g. unused columns or columns intended for other information purposes) the impact of filter for these items is reduced and is effectively eliminated for consumers of the materialized view.

 Materialized views can be used to simplify the semantics provided to information consumers with Ad hoc capabilities and/or to simplify the construction of reporting and analytics objects.
 Depending on the database and/or integration tools in use to create them, materialized views can simplify the consumer experience by:

-- Precalculation and/or Pre-aggregation: Performing calculation and aggregation of information upon creation of a materialized view allow the consumer to use the results without need to build the calculations and/or aggregations in to the ad hoc query or in the semantics of reporting and analytics tools.
-This also, helps to ensure information accuracy and consistency.
+Precalculation and/or Pre-aggregation: Performing calculation and aggregation of information upon creation of a materialized view allow the consumer to use the results without the need to build the calculations and/or aggregations into the ad hoc query or in the semantics of reporting and analytics tools.
+This also helps to ensure information accuracy and consistency.